jorzel/jorzel.github.io/_posts/2021-11-28-persistance-and-domain-model-separation-using-sqlalchemy-orm.md

 ### What about unit tests at a service layer?
 Thanks to the separation we can also unit test the application at a service layer (I have recently written something about service layer abstraction [here](https://jorzel.hashnode.dev/flask-mvt-refactor-to-service-layer)) imitating usage of a database, so the whole application logic can be tested without any integration tests.
 To make it happen, we need:
 - Repository pattern, an abstraction serving access to data storage (e.g. database),
-- Unit of Work pattern, an abstraction that groups set of operations into transaction (e.g. database transaction).
+- The Unit of Work pattern, is an abstraction that groups a set of operations into transactions (e.g. database transaction).

 We define these abstractions as interfaces and inject them into the service.